Whittle Rock: Recreational dive sites

 Most of the recreational dive sites of False Bay, including some on the Whittle Rock reef, are in the Table Mountain National Park Marine Protected Area.
 A permit is required to scuba dive in any MPA in South Africa.
 These permits are valid for a year and are available at some branches of the Post Office.
 Temporary permits, valid for a month, may be available at dive shops or from dive boat operators who operate in an MPA.
 A personal recreational scuba diving permit is valid in all South African MPAs where recreational diving is allowed.
 The business permit to operate recreational scuba business operations in an MPA is restricted to a specific MPA.
 Diving for commercial or scientific purposes is also subject to permit.

 Whittle Rock has a number of recreational dive sites which have been identified by position and named.
-Many of these have been partly or completely surveyed, mapped and described in the travel guide for diving the Cape Peninsula and False Bay on Wikivoyage.
 Some of them are listed here (north to south):